AsakawaP/dendron.obsidian/README.md

 ![logo-banner](notes/assets/images/dendrobs.dendron.png)

-> There is no loftier ambition than the pursuit of knowledge.
+> Wisdom is not a product of schooling but of the lifelong attempt to acquire it.

 ## TL;DR